phalcon/documentation/docs/db-models.md

 )
 ```

 The code above (for MySQL) instructs the RDBMS to assign the current timestamp on the `inv_created_at` field when the record is created.
 We can therefore omit this field when creating a record.
-Similarly we might want to ignore some fields when we are updating records.
+Similarly, we might want to ignore some fields when we are updating records.

 To achieve this task we can use the `skipAttributes` (for any operation), `skipAttributesOnCreate` (create) or `skipAttributesOnUpdate` (update)